Some Tips For Repairing Your Broken Garage Door

-Proper maintenance of garage doors include inspecting all the hardware and moving parts garage-door springs, cables, rollers, and other door hardware.
-Look for signs of wears or broken parts.
-If you detect any signs damage, be sure make repairs before the door is used again.
-Washing the door with clean water and a cloth every 15 days is recommend.
-More frequent washing is advises in salty or industrial fallout areas.
+Proper maintenance of garage doors includes inspecting all the hardware and moving parts of garage door springs, cables, rollers, and other door hardware.
+Look for signs of wear or broken parts.
+If you detect any signs of damage, be sure to make repairs before the door is used again.
+Washing the door with clean water and a cloth every 15 days is recommended.
+More frequent washing is advised in salty or industrial fallout areas.

 1 – Test the Garage door Balance

-If the door falls to the lower position quickly then the spring tension is also weak; if the door continues to rise, the spring disturb is also great.
+If the door falls to the lower position quickly then the spring tension is also weak; if the door continues to rise, the spring disturbance is also great.

 2 – Inspect and detect the Rollers